lanternetwork/LootAura/docs/email.md

 - **Server-only**: All email code is server-side only (no client imports)
 - **API key protection**: `RESEND_API_KEY` is never exposed to the client
-- **Admin-only testing**: Test endpoint requires admin access in production
+- **Admin-only testing**: Test endpoint always requires admin access (debug-mode bypass is disabled in production)
 - **Email validation**: Recipient emails are validated before sending

 ## Background Jobs